How to Build Organizational Commitment

 Demonstrating selfless love: Selfless love is to will the good of another.
 As a leader, being vulnerable in a difficult conversation requires showing self-awareness, empathy, and compassion rather than speaking from positional power.

 Taking action.
 Difficult conversations are costly when neglected.
-After you check your motivation, vision, and paradigm for effect, you will want to think about the conversation's what, where, how, and when.
+After you check your motivation, vision, and paradigm for effect, you will want to consider the conversation's what, where, how, and when.

-To identify your tendency—to be vulnerable in difficult conversations — take the following free vulnerable leadership quiz.
+To identify your tendency—to be a servant leader— take this free leadership style quiz.

 Accelerator 2: Organizational Culture

 A recent study suggests organizational culture is the most potent driver behind the Great Resignation.
 No leader strives to create a toxic culture.
-However, when there is a gap between perceived and stated values, the employee's organizational commitment suffers.
-Especially when the disconnect involves values that are people-oriented or ethical behavior.
-You can architect a positive company culture that accelerates organizational commitment by:
+However, when a gap exists between perceived and stated values, the employee's organizational commitment suffers.
+Especially when the disconnect involves values that are people-oriented or ethical behavior, you can architect a positive company culture that accelerates organizational commitment by:

 Being the change: Demonstrate good behavior and ask for feedback from followers about what you do that bothers them.
 Evaluate the ethical consequences of your decisions and create an open-door policy allowing employees to provide input where their voices and concerns can be heard.

 Architecting a positive culture: Hire and fire employees to create and reinforce the desired company culture.
 Share stories about how followers should respond in different situations and the costs when they don't.
-Reinforce and communicate the importance of trust and teamwork.
-Reward employees that live the desired culture.
+Reinforce and communicate the importance of trust and teamwork—reward employees who live the desired culture.

 Accelerator 3: Development Opportunities